Out of Control (Girls Aloud album): Commercial performance

 Out of Control debuted in the Irish Albums Chart at No. 7, the highest debut of the week and their second highest charting in Ireland.
 It debuted in the UK Albums Chart at No. 1.
 This is their first studio album to achieve the coveted No. 1 position.
 The album Girls A Live also entered the UK Albums Chart at No. 29.
 Out of Control spent five weeks in the UK top five overall, and three additional weeks in the top ten.
 In the top ten albums chart of 2008, Out of Control came eighth, selling nearly 600,000 copies within just two months.
 On 4 January 2009, The Sound of Girls Aloud: The Greatest Hits re-entered the charts at No. 6 while Out of Control was No. 10, thus giving Girls Aloud two top ten albums at the same time.

-Out of Control has sold over 800,000 copies.
+By August 2009, Out of Control had sold over 800,000 copies.